-- Cash and contactless donations received during all services. - Regular giving envelopes on which no Gift Aid declaration has been received, providing the same donor has not given more than £30 (£20 prior to 6 April 2019) at the same service. - Donations left by visitors in wall safes (where the wall safe only collects donations and is not also used for payments for the sale of postcards, books, etc) or equivalent donations made by contactless card. - Cash and contactless donations received outside the building.
+- Cash, contactless donations and chip & PIN received during all services. - Regular giving envelopes on which no Gift Aid declaration has been received, providing the same donor has not given more than £30 (£20 prior to 6 April 2019) at the same service. - Donations left by visitors in wall safes (where the wall safe only collects donations and is not also used for payments for the sale of postcards, books, etc) and equivalent donations made by contactless and chip & PIN. - Cash, contactless and chip & PIN donations received outside the building.